openstack/nova/doc/source/devref/rabbit.rst

     * Throughput of API calls: the number of API calls (more precisely rpc.call ops) being served by the OpenStack cloud dictates the number of direct-based exchanges, related queues and direct consumers connected to them.
     * Number of Workers: there is one queue shared amongst workers with the same personality; however there are as many exclusive queues as the number of workers; the number of workers dictates also the number of routing keys within the topic-based exchange, which is shared amongst all workers.

 The figure below shows the status of the RabbitMQ node after Nova components' bootstrap in a test environment.
-Queues being created by Nova components are:
+Exchanges and queues being created by Nova components are:

     * Exchanges
        1. nova (topic exchange)